GanniMamo/Ganni-Code/README.md

 # Ganni-Code
-in theis repository you will find my CSS and HTML files.
+in this repository you will find my CSS and HTML files.